 NOTICE Avoid mechanical ejection whenever possible.
 Mechanical ejection leaves the actuator unlocked.
 If forced to use this method, reboot the system, then insert and eject a known good disk using one of the other methods.

 4-3-11 Backup and Restore Database, Preset Configurations and Images

-NOTE: When upgrading from R1.0.X to R2.0.X, preset cannot be transferred.
+NOTE: When upgrading from R1.0.x to R2.0.x or R3.0.x, preset cannot be transferred.
+Refer to the table below.